 Location: Hualcayán, Ancash, Peru

-Hualcayán is located in the stunning Cordillera Blanca mountain range of the Peruvian Andes, situated below the famous Alpamayo glacier in the Parque Nacional del Huascarán: an UNESCO World Heritage Site protected for its extreme beauty and rare ecosystem.
+Since 2011, nearly 150 students from around the world have completed the PIARA archaeological field school at Hualcayán.
+Hualcayán is located in the stunning Cordillera Blanca mountain range of the Peruvian Andes, situated below the famous Alpamayo glacier in the Huascarán National Park: a UNESCO World Heritage Site protected for its rare beauty and unique ecosystem.
 We invite you to come experience this amazing landscape, its people, and its ancient past!

 What You Will Learn

 The course Analytical Methods in Archaeology is a unique, intensive learning experience that provides detailed training in a variety of important methods used in archaeological investigation.
 Students will split their time between learning general field and laboratory techniques and concentrating on their chosen analytical method.
 They will also attend weekly lectures and discuss readings on Andean prehistory.